This article applies to a bicycle with::

 This hub is available for 126mm, 130mm or 135mm spacing, and end caps of different lengths are interchangeable for different spacings.

-The current (2014) model of the ENO hub uses a proprietary splined fixed-gear sprocket, to avoid issues of loosening and crossthreading.
+The current (2014) model of the ENO hub uses a proprietary splined fixed-gear sprocket, to avoid issues of loosening and cross-threading.
 The other end of the hub has standard freewheel threading.
-You will have to build a wheel or have one built to use this hub.
+You will have to build a wheel to use this hub.
 It has a nutted axle and cannot be converted to use a quick release.

 Some few single-rider bicycle frames with vertical dropouts have an oversize bottom-bracket shell with an eccentric bottom bracket to allow chain adjustment.

-The Trickstuff Exzentrischer is an eccentric bottom bracket which fits a conventional threaded bottom-bracket shell, using external bearing cups and cartridges and a 24mm or 24/22mm axle.
-The Philcentric, from Phil Wood & Co, uses an ISIS-standard splined bottom-bracket axle.
-A version for a square-taper axle may also be available.
-Phil Wood releases its special tools for installation of the Philcentric bottom bracket only to bike shops.
-Fourier and Wheels Manufacturing make eccentric bottom brackets to fit Pressfit30 and BB30 threadless shells. see our unthreaded bottom bracket cribsheet for more about compatibility.
+The Philcentric, from Phil Wood & Co., uses an ISIS-standard splined bottom-bracket axle and is available for all bottom-bracket threadings.
+A version for a square-taper axle also is available.
+The similar Trickstuff Exzentriker is an eccentric bottom bracket which fits a conventional threaded bottom-bracket shell, using external bearing cups and cartridges and a 24mm or 24/22mm axle.
+Fourier and Wheels Manufacturing make eccentric bottom brackets to fit Pressfit30 and BB30 threadless shells.
+See our unthreaded bottom bracket cribsheet for more about compatibility.

 These aftermarket eccentric bottom brackets tend to be expensive, but they will work with any hub.